tiepdotme/serenade-wind/_posts/2020-08-31-join-the-crew.md

 {% assign pwpng="" %}
 {% include post-wide-image.html%}

 Some of you have reached out to find out how to support us.
-Each time we hear from you, we're a little bit surprised, and the reason is this:
+Each time we hear this request from you, we're a little bit surprised, and the reason is this:

 We decided to begin this next chapter to learn how to approach life differently and share whatever we discovered along the way.
 It is our privilege to have this opportunity now, and we're delighted you would like to be part of it.